About Us

 Bio

-I am a Research Assistant in Dr. Melissa Lewis’ and Dr. Dana Litt’s Studying Alcohol and Related Risks (STARR) Research Lab.
+I am a Research Assistant in Dr. Melissa Lewis and Dr. Dana Litt’s Studying Alcohol and Related Risks (STARR) Research Lab.
 I received my B.S. in Psychology with minors in Substance Use Treatment, Clinical Health, and Neuroscience from the University of Texas at Arlington.
-During my undergraduate studies, I served as a research assistant in the Behavioral Neuroscience and Addiction lab under the mentorship of Dr. Linda Perrotti, as well as the Social Behavior in Adolescents lab under the mentorship of Dr. Lauri Jenson-Campbell.
-Furthermore, I served as a project coordinator for the Modular Adaptive Virtual Reality Intervention for Clinical Substance Use Disorders (MAVRICS) Study under the mentorship of Dr. Micki Washburn where I oversaw a NIDA funded study which examined the use of a virtual reality cue exposure program for individuals recovering from substance use disorders.
-My main research interests include better understanding how parental substance use impacts mental health and substance use outcomes in adolescent populations alongside identifying protective factors that may serve to mitigate the risk of adverse outcomes in this population.
-In order to pursue these interests further, I will be pursuing my Ph.D. in Clinical Psychology at the University of Washington under the mentorship of Dr. Debrielle Jacques in the Fall 2024 quarter.
+During my undergraduate studies, I served as a project coordinator for the Modular Adaptive Virtual Reality Intervention for Clinical Substance Use Disorders (MAVRICS) Study under the mentorship of Dr. Micki Washburn where I oversaw a NIDA funded study which examined the use of a virtual reality cue exposure program for individuals recovering from substance use disorders.
+I am particularly interested in better understanding how parental substance use impacts mental health and substance use outcomes in adolescent and emerging adult populations alongside identifying protective factors that may serve to mitigate the risk of adverse outcomes in this population.